top of page

 • Further research to better understand the impacts of pollution and diseases on Māui dolphins and how these impacts can be avoided.

-• Reduction of toxins, disease and plastic debris from the Māui dolphin habitat
+• Reduction of toxins, disease and plastic debris from the Māui dolphin habit

 • Addressing the major issues threatening the health of our oceans including climate change.